ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 ### Specifying HTTP method

-You can specify which HTTP method to use for an action in the `Route` statement:
+There is a `Route` statement for each HTTP method, for example:

 ```
 actions
-    .RouteGet("/users", HttpMethod.Post)
+    .RoutePost("/users")
     .UsingService<IUserService>()
     .UsingBody<UserItem>()
     .To((userService, user) => userService.Add(user));
 ```

-The following is also possible:
+You can also specify which HTTP method to use for an action using:

 ```
 actions
-    .RoutePost("/users")
+    .Route("/users", HttpMethod.Post)
     .UsingService<IUserService>()
     .UsingBody<UserItem>()
     .To((userService, user) => userService.Add(user));